 Cold & flu season brings thoughts of dread to many of us.
 The prospect of being sick for 1-2 weeks doesn’t exactly fill me with the “warm & fuzzies” either.
 Body aches, stuffiness, congestion, sore throats, and trouble sleeping are a terrible way to spend your hard-earned vacation time.

 To add insult to injury, flu & colds are caused by viruses so, antibiotics are ineffective.
 With so many “alternative” remedies out there, it’s hit and miss when it comes to finding something that actually works.
 However, did you know that recent research shows that your hot tub may be one of the best tools to help relieve cold & flu symptoms?
 It’s true!
-In fact, hot tub use may even shorten the duration of your cold.
+In fact, using a hot tub while you’re sick may even shorten the duration of your cold.
 Here’s how.

 Faking a Fever